Billy Ray Barnes

-Billy Ray Barnes (born May 14, 1935) is an American former professional football player who was a halfback in the National Football League (NFL).
+Billy Ray Barnes (May 14, 1935 – December 31, 2025) was an American professional football player who was a halfback in the National Football League (NFL).
 He played college football and baseball for the Wake Forest Demon Deacons.
 He was a three-time Pro Bowl selection in the NFL.
 After his playing career, he became a coach.

 Early life

-Barnes' sports career began at Landis High School where he was a three sport star (baseball, football and basketball) and led his 1953 football team to an undefeated season.
+Barnes' sports career began in Landis where he was a three sport star (baseball, football and basketball) and led his 1952 football team to an undefeated season.
 The school's football stadium, now serving Corriher-Lipe Middle School, is named in his honor.

 College career

 In the fall of 1953, Barnes enrolled at Wake Forest University.

 Barnes made the freshman team in 1953 and the varsity team the following year.
 As a junior in 1955, he led the team in rushing, punt returns, kickoff returns, pass interceptions and pass receptions, setting the ACC record in pass receptions (31) and yards out of the backfield (349).
 After the 1955 football season ended, he joined the baseball team at third base where he hit .319, led the league in stolen bases (17) and helped Wake Forest win the 1955 National Baseball Championship.

 In 1956, Barnes became the first player in the ACC to rush for more than 1,000 yards in a single season when he rushed for 1,010 yards.
 He was the second leading rusher in the nation, an All-American and 1956 ACC Player of the Year.
 In 2009, he was inducted into the ACC Football Championship Game Legends Class.